gpinaki/op-ml-microservice/README.md

 * Deploy containerized application using Docker and make a prediction
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate the code has been tested
+* Upload a complete Github repo with CircleCI to indicate the code has been tested (Not done)